Mars090/Solitare-Cipher-Game/README.md

 # Maaz-Keriwala-S2-AT2

 NOTE:
-    - THE ACTUAL IMPLEMENTATION OF THE ALGORITHM IS ON LINES 449-453 OF 'SOLITAIRE GAME.PY', OTHERWISE I WILL CREATE GRAPHS FOR THE BIG O ANALYSIS
+    - THE ACTUAL ALGORITHM IS IN 'Solitaire_Cipher.py', 'Solitaire Game.py' is just the implementation/application
     - Also I tried to code a sort of 'rules' window, but apparently because of my device I can't run it.
 I still left the code in there if you want to try it (press 'H')

 🂠 Solitaire Cipher Game Rules 🂨
 Objective: The goal of this game is to decrypt a hidden message by strategically moving cards to reveal letters.

+$$$NOTE: ORIGINAL SOLITAIRE RULES ARE REQUIRED TO PLAY THIS GAME$$$

 🃏 Game Rules:
 Game Setup: